-The NHL is a young man’s league these days, where speed and skill rule and with the salary cap putting pressure on teams to find affordable talent to complement their highly paid stars.
+The NHL is a young man’s league these days, where speed and skill rule and the salary cap puts pressure on teams to find affordable talent to complement their highly paid stars.

-Although a few have gotten into NHL games already, they all remain rookies.
-To be considered as such in the NHL, a player must not have played in more than 25 NHL games in any preceding seasons, nor in six or more NHL games in each of any two preceding seasons.
-Any player who is 26 years old as of this coming Sept.
+To be considered a rookie in the NHL, a player must not have played in more than 25 games in any preceding season, nor in six or more NHL games in each of any two preceding seasons.
+Any player who is 26 years old as of Sept.
 15 is no longer considered a rookie, regardless of games played.

-With that said, we decided to highlight 17 rookies to keep an eye on next season.
+With that said, here are 18 rookies to keep an eye on next season.

 Elias Pettersson, Vancouver